nphan-cyse/group16-radiofrequencyfingerprinting-ble/README.md

 # Please read carefully
 This is Group 16 Radio Frequency Fingerprinting Github.\
-The following work is for Radio Frequency-Based Fingerprinting on the physical layer for Bleutooth Low Energy (BLE) device authentication. \
+The following work is for Radio Frequency-Based Fingerprinting on the physical layer for Bluetooth Low Energy (BLE) device authentication. \
 Uploaded files are from our generated synthetic BLE signals using MATLAB
 * [https://www.mathworks.com/help/bluetooth/ref/bluetoothlewaveformgenerator-app.html]